Aging & Health A to Z

-Some older adults may choose a continuing-care retirement community (CCRC).
-These communities usually have a variety of living options, ranging from apartments or condominiums, to assisted living and to skilled nursing home care.
-Often, residents enter the CCRC in the more independent living areas and then progress through the assisted living and skilled care areas as they become more disabled.
+Some older adults may choose to live in a continuing-care retirement community (CCRC).
+These communities usually have a variety of living options, ranging from apartments or condominiums, to assisted living and then to skilled nursing home care.
+Often, older adults enter the CCRC in the more independent living areas.
+If they become more disabled, they may progress to the assisted living and skilled care areas.

 Health care in CCRCs is generally provided using three financial models:

-- The all-inclusive model, which provides total health care coverage, including long-term care
+- The all-inclusive model.
+This provides total health care coverage, including long-term care.

 - The fee-for-service model, in which payments match the level of care

-- The modified coverage model, which covers long-term care to a predetermined maximal amount.
+- The modified coverage model, which covers long-term care to a predetermined maximum amount.